About

 http://writepostread.wikispaces.com/

-This is a wiki designed for students to write about literature, compose creatively, share, offer and receive feedback, and participate in an online, collaborative writing community.
+A wiki designed for students to write about literature, compose creatively, share, offer and receive feedback, and participate in an online, collaborative writing community

 Envisioning Literature